Context Engineering

 )

-agent.set_request_prompt("output", {"summary": ("str", "One-line summary")})
+agent.set_request_prompt("output", {"summary": ("str", "one-line summary")})

 # prompt.yaml